Pago Pago Harbor

-Villages along the harbor include several communities in the Greater Pago Pago Area, including Utulei, Fagatogo, Malaloa, Pago Pago proper, Satala, Anua and Atu'u.
+Villages along the harbor include several communities in the Greater Pago Pago Area, including Utulei, Fagatogo, Malaloa, Pago Pago proper, Satala, Anua and Atuʻu.
 The legislature and High Court are located in Fagatogo, while the executive offices are located in Utulei.

 Pago Pago Harbor is surrounded and sheltered by mountains such as Mount ʻAlava, Mount Matafao and Rainmaker Mountain (Mount Pioa).
-The entrance to Pago Pago Bay is marked by two mountains: Peiva in the east and Matafao Peak in the west.
+The entrance to Pago Pago Bay is marked by two mountains: Mount Peiva in the east and Matafao Peak in the west.
 The harbor is all that remains from the volcanic crater that built Tutuila Island.
 At some point, one wall of the crater collapsed and the sea came rushing in creating a near complete shelter from the power of the sea at large.

-The village communities which lie within the Pago Pago Bay Area are jointly known as Ma'upūtasi (“the only house of chiefs”).
-They are Pago Pago, Aūa, Fagatogo, Leloaloa and Faga'alu.
+The village communities which lie within the Pago Pago Bay Area are jointly known as Maʻopūtasi ("the only house of chiefs").
+They are Pago Pago, Aūa, Fagatogo, Leloaloa and Fagaʻalu.